Metroland Media Group

 Metroland Media Group (also known as Community Brands) is a Canadian mass media publisher and distributor which primarily operates in Southern Ontario.
-A division of the publishing conglomerate Torstar Corporation, Metroland publishes more than 70 local community newspapers–including six dailies–and many magazines.
-Metroland has a substantial market presence in its geographic area, but has considerable competition from other large media and publishing organisations.
+A division of the publishing conglomerate Torstar Corporation, Metroland published more than 70 local community newspapers–including six dailies–and many magazines.
 In addition to printing most of its own publications, Metroland operates as a commercial printer of flyers and magazines.

 History

 Metroland is the publisher of six daily and more than 70 community newspapers in Southern Ontario.
 Metroland also publishes local news, classified and shopping websites, and operates nine printing operations.
 The company is a distributor of flyers and circulars.
 It produces specialty print products, magazines and newspaper inserts, which are geared toward specific market segments.
 Metroland produces and manages a handful of consumer shows.

 In February 1981, Metrospan Community Newspapers (a unit of Torstar) and Inland Publishing Company (formerly owned by The Telegram Corporation, owned by the Eaton and Bassett families) merged to become Metroland.

 Metroland Publishing was combined with CityMedia Group to create Metroland Media Group on September 11, 2006.
 It is a wholly owned subsidiary of Torstar Corporation.
 In October 2011, it was announced that Metroland acquired Performance Printing of Smiths Falls, Ontario.
 The acquisition greatly expanded Metroland's community newspaper coverage in Eastern Ontario.

 In 2013, the company cut the frequency of three Toronto suburban newspapers, Scarborough Mirror, North York Mirror and Etobicoke Guardian, from twice a week to once a week.

+On September 15, 2023, the company filed for bankruptcy protection and ceased production of all weekly community newspapers, moving to an online-only model.

 Business areas

 Metroland's regional and specialized business units can be grouped into five categories: Newspapers, Printing, Distribution, Digital Media, and Consumer Marketing.

-Distribution

-Metroland maintains a distribution network separate from the Canada Post.
-The total number of pieces distributed annually has increased substantially to more than 4 billion in 2014.
-There are 20,000 delivery persons province-wide performing door-to-door delivery of flyers, papers and print materials.
+After September 15.
+2023 the physical printing and distribution of the newspaper unit has ended and moved online.

 Digital media

-Metroland Media entered into digital media and the internet with the migration of their community newspaper sites online in the mid 1990s.
-Subsequently, Metroland has built or acquired numerous online properties including save.ca, a website offering coupons and flyers; and gottarent.com, a Canadian apartment rentals listing site.
+Metroland Media entered into digital media and the internet with the migration of its community newspaper sites online in the mid-1990s.
+Subsequently, Metroland built or acquired numerous online properties including save.ca, a website offering coupons and flyers; and gottarent.com, a Canadian apartment rentals listing site.

 Printing

-Metroland Media owns four printing plants in Ontario.
-The presses print Metroland Media's newspapers but also provide commercial printing to other clients.
-The combined print capacity of these print facilities is reported as more than 16 million tabloid pages per hour in full colour, approximating 250,000 newspapers per hour.
+Metroland Media owned four printing plants in Ontario, but outsourced some printing in 2023.
+The presses print Metroland Media now provide commercial printing to other clients as printing of their newspaper ceased on September 15, 2023.
+The combined print capacity of these print facilities is reported as more than 16 million tabloid pages per hour in full colour, approximately 250,000 newspapers per hour.